kyma-project/cli/docs/user/tutorials/01-40-fast-prototyping-app-push.md

 This tutorial shows how to deploy a single-container application to SAP BTP Kyma runtime in one CLI command using `kyma app push`, then evolve it into an automated GitHub Actions CD pipeline.
 No YAML hand-crafting, no container registry setup, no CI/CD pipeline to configure upfront — just code → deploy → iterate.

-It is a good fit when you have an app in any language supported by [Cloud Native Buildpacks](https://buildpacks.io/) (Java, Node.js, Go, Python, .NET) and want a clear path from local development to automated CD — all without writing a Dockerfile.
+It is a good fit when you have an app in any language supported by [Cloud Native Buildpacks](https://buildpacks.io/) (Java, Node.js, Go, Python, .NET) and want a clear path from local development to a working prototype in the SAP BTP context — all without writing a Dockerfile.

-> For lightweight event-driven workloads where you want zero container knowledge, see [Fast Prototyping With Serverless Functions](01-50-fast-prototyping-serverless-functions.md).
+> **Note:** For lightweight event-driven workloads where you want zero container knowledge, see [Fast Prototyping With Serverless Functions](01-50-fast-prototyping-serverless-functions.md).

 ## Prerequisites